-Introductory exploratory data analysis (EDA) was performed to investigate numerical summaries and distribution plots for the dataset.

-In order to investigate if there are certain rubrics that received especially high or low ratings, we produced a facet plot consisting of individual bar plots showing the rating distributions for each rubrics.
-We also produced bar plots showing the rating distributions for each raters, to determine if there were particular raters giving especially high or low ratings.
+Exploratory data analysis (EDA) was performed to investigate numerical summaries and distribution plots for the dataset.
+In order to investigate if there were certain rubrics that received especially high or low ratings, we produced a facet plot consisting of individual bar plots showing the rating distributions for each Rubric.
+We also produced bar plots showing the rating distributions for each Rater, to determine if there were particular raters giving especially high or low ratings.

-One important fact was that the artifacts that each of the raters graded were not identical.
-Out of the 91 graded artifacts, there were 13 that were commonly graded by all three raters, while the rest were graded individually.
-Therefore, to really compare the rating characteristics of the raters, it was necessary to separately explore numerical summaries and distributions just using the subset of 13 common artifacts.
+One important fact was that most of the artifacts graded by each Rater was not identical.
+Out of the 91 graded artifacts, there were 13 that were commonly graded by all three raters while the rest were graded individually.
+To really compare the rating characteristics of the 3 Raters, it was necessary to explore numerical summaries and distributions using just the subset of 13 common artifacts.